 To gain a fuller picture of the quality of a rental, check the online ratings and apartment sites.
 There are a number of sites you can check out.
 You can usually search by city, zip, and/or a specific building you are looking for.
 The sites will serve up a list of rentals that meet your criteria.
 You can then usually sort by ratings from high to low.
 Because one five-star rating does not tell you much, make sure you look at the number of ratings.
 Once you have found a few buildings that pique your interest, just type their names into Google and you’re bound to find some reviews to guide you in the right direction.

 4. Assess the Location

 A great apartment in the wrong location does no good.
-So think about what’s important to you.
+So think about what’s important to you with respect to your apartment location.
 How far are you willing to commute?
 Do you want to be near schools, shopping, recreation, entertainment, houses of worship, public transportation, healthcare facilities, and friends and family?
 Do you want a walkable community — one where you can easily walk to some of the destinations mentioned above?

 5. Visit the Apartment Community

-If you’ve completed steps one through four, you should have a short list of apartments in which you’re interested in pursuing further.
+If you’ve completed steps one through four, you should have a shortlist of apartments that you’re interested in pursuing further.
 When you visit, assess whether the apartment’s layout and size meet your needs.
 Look at the closet space, bathroom, kitchen, and laundry facilities.
 If it’s important to you, assess the opportunity to enjoy the outdoors with a patio or balcony.

-Pay attention to the carpets, walls, appliances and whether or not there are window coverings.
+Pay attention to the carpets, walls, and appliances and whether or not there are window coverings.